-The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Actual results could differ from management's best estimates as additional information becomes available in the future.
-The financial statements have, in management's opinion, been properly prepared using careful judgment within reasonable limits of materiality and within the framework of the accounting policies of the Trust.
+The preparation of financial statements in accordance with Canadian Investment income is recognized in the period in which it is earned. accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Actual FOREIGN CURRENCY TRANSLATION results could differ from management's best estimates as additional Foreign currency accounts are translated into Canadian dollars as information becomes available in the future.
+The financial statements follows: have, in management's opinion, been properly prepared using careful judgment within reasonable limits of materiality and within the framework of the accounting policies of the Trust.